hsdavisuno/ISQA8600Group1Project/IntegratedCompleteProject.md

     The secondary data source we used for our data cleaning was the SLA Data Columns 2021-08-25.xlsx file from the HFS resources section of Canvas.
-This file was also provide to us by Dr. Juarez.
+This file was also provided to us by Dr. Juarez.
 The file contains 3 columns and 52 rows.
 It provides the field names, notes, and descriptions about the fields.
 From the SLA Data Columns file, we were able to discern helpful information such as the meaning of